Here's an explanation of what an iOS VPN does, a list of the best iOS VPNs, as well as what to look for when selecting a VPN.

 Step 1: Go to the App Store and download the app

-You don’t usually need to log on to the VPN’s website in order to get a VPN for your iPhone.
+You don’t usually need to log on to the VPN’s website in order to get the best VPN for your iPhone.
 Instead, you can log on to the App Store, search for your VPN provider by name, and download the app directly on your iPhone.

 Step 2: Create your account